26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 18. Look Into Free Activities

-When it comes to better money habits, being able to have your FUN for FREE is a huge win.
+When it comes to better money habits, having your FUN for FREE is a huge win.
 We all deserve downtime and the ability to relax and have fun, when you can do this and spend little (or nothing) it is a huge win.

-Dedicate some time every week to looking through your local paper or community calendar to see what is going on in your area.
+Dedicate some time every week to looking through your local paper or community calendar to see what is happening in your area.
 Choose a few activities that interest you, and run them by your friends to see what you can all get together and do for fun.

-Remember, as long as you surround yourself with the company you enjoy, it doesn't matter how expensive your experience is.
+Remember, as long as you surround yourself with the company you enjoy, your experience doesn't matter how expensive it is.

-Look into the parks in your area for free concerts that are offered around your neighborhood.
+Look into the parks in your area for free concerts offered in your neighborhood.
 Pack a picnic with some friends and share dinner together while listening to live music.
-You can make some great memories and meet new people around your town if you stay up-to-date on what is going on.
+If you stay up-to-date on what is going on, you can make some great memories and meet new people around your town.

 19. Avoid Watching Commercials

-Whether you realize it or not, you are constantly being exposed to advertisements throughout the day.
-Don't make this even worse by spending your time watching commercials that can have a negative impact on your spending habits.
+Whether you realize it or not, you are constantly exposed to advertisements throughout the day.
+Don't make this even worse by spending your time watching commercials that can negatively impact your spending habits.

-When you see a clever commercial on television, you are likely to feel like you need whatever is being promoted, when you actually don't.
+When you see a clever commercial on television, you are likely to feel like you need whatever is being promoted when you don't.

 To help save yourself time and money by avoiding commercials, record all of your favorite television shows ahead of time and watch them later.
 This way, you can fast-forward through the commercials.

-If you want to take this a step further and save even more money, go ahead and cancel your cable subscription.
-You can still have access to entertainment through devices such as Roku, Kodi, or Amazon’s Fire TV Stick without paying the monthly subscription for cable.
+If you want to take this a step further and save even more money, cancel your cable subscription.
+You can still access entertainment through devices such as Roku, Kodi, or Amazon’s Fire TV Stick without paying the monthly subscription for cable.

-Commercials can be an especially tricky trap if you have children who watch television.
-Limit the amount of television that your children watch, and try to make sure that they only watch programs that do not have commercials.
+Commercials can be especially tricky if you have children watching television.
+Limit the amount of television that your children watch and try to ensure that they only watch programs that do not have commercials.

 20. Set Up Automatic Withdrawals